Rooms & Rates

 Ice House Cabin

-The Ice House Cabin will sleep 4 with a **NEW** Queen bed in the upstairs loft and a **NEW** Full size sofa sleeper in the living area.
-This cabin has been updated with new flooring.
-Bathroom has a tub and shower.
+The Ice House Cabin will sleep 4 with a Queen bed in the upstairs loft and a Full size sofa sleeper in the living area.
+The bathroom has a tub and shower.
 There is a full kitchen with stove, refrigerator, microwave and coffee maker.
 The cabin stays cozy with a gas fireplace!
-A propane BBQ grill & hot tub have been added!
+The Ice House features a propane BBQ grill & hot tub situated amongst beautiful apple trees.
 This cabin is pet friendly.

 ICE HOUSE HISTORY